 Marketing Site

+What’s the content management stack?
+Skinned wordpress site, JAM Stack + headless CMS, fully custom.
+I try to imagine what I’m going to be able to use 2 years down the track, and what I’m happy to pay for and maintain in the meantime.
 Currently using a nuxtjs site that pulls in a few contentful content types, and deploys on netlify.
 It’s a pain in the ass to set up the first time around, but I can grab the whole stack, plug in different contentful credentials, and stand up a new site quickly.
-I hate contentful with a passion, but I don’t have to maintain it and fix an SSL certificate randomly etc.
+I hate contentful with a passion, but I don’t have to maintain it and fix an SSL certificate randomly etc. I miss yoast from wordpress, which makes SEO stupid easy.

 The App

-1. What’s the auth stack?
+What’s the auth stack?
 Firebase, auth0, okta, roll your own?
 Keep in mind this is a huge time sink.
 I’m using firebase auth, but

-2. What’s the app backend stack?
+What’s the app backend stack?
 I like serverless for the same reasons above – I’ll pay 28c/month for firebase to deal with node versions.
 For a bigger project I’d use Laravel, but that’s not a micro-saas IMO and comes with ongoing cost, maintenance, upgrades.
 Firebase cons – no REST API out of the box, clunky as shit to code against.
 Firebase pros – great local emulator, great local dev experience.
 Pro & Con – Firebase will scale ‘infinitely’, which is great, but need to watch for abuse – e.g. with an SMS service!

-3. What’s the app frontend stack?
+What’s the app frontend stack?
 I like nuxtjs for micro-saas.
 It comes with simple state management, simple routing, quick builds and nice local developer experience.
 Something bigger or with a team might be React or React Native.
 Needs to be easy to dev locally, easy to push to test, easy to push to prod.

 Build the micro-saas locally